FrasSmith/pop-shell-custom-keybindings/README.md

 # pop-shell-custom-keybindings

-I didn't like the default Pop!_shell keybindings so I created a script change them
+I didn't like the default Pop!_shell keybindings so I created a bash script change them